Musculoskeletal System Research

 Effect of treatment on activity and muscle function in pediatric patients with scoliosis

-The Motion Analysis Lab's goal in this focus area is to understand the effect of the treatment of scoliosis on patients' lives, beyond the radiographic findings.
+The Motion Analysis Lab's goal in this focus area is to understand the effect of the treatment of scoliosis on patients' lives, beyond radiographic findings.

-The lab hypothesizes that after surgical or bracing scoliosis treatment, patients are significantly less active in the free-living environment, are subject to atrophy and undergo physical changes of their spinal musculature.
+The lab hypothesizes that after surgical or bracing scoliosis treatment, patients are significantly less active in the free-living environment, are subject to atrophy, and undergo physical changes of their spinal musculature.